hoangduytran/blender-manual/manual/editors/nla/tracks.rst

    Prevents changes from being made to this layer.
    This is useful, for example, if you want to select several strips and move them;
    but you want to keep a few tracks excluded from the change.
+Solo (star icon)
+   Toggling *Solo Track* causes only the selected tracks effects to be visible when animating.
+   This is very useful for debugging complex animations.

 Action Track